 Her work participates in the fields of auditory cultural studies, transatlantic modernism, 20th-century American literature and culture, critical theory, and narrative.
 She is particularly interested in the history of sound reproduction and its intersections with the history of the novel, film, art, and media, asking what practices of listening can tell us about the novel as form.

 Her book manuscript, titled The Fact of Resonance, will be published next winter with Fordham University Press.
 The book is both a history of sound in modernity and a rethinking of the central categories of narrative theory through sound’s phenomenology.
-The racially and sexually fraught narrative spaces of modernism instantiate what the book calls “narrative acoustics.”
-Working with aural phenomenology as both theme and method, the book theorizes sounds and listening in the work of Conrad, Faulkner, Freud, Benjamin, Fanon, Du Bois, Hemingway, Duras, Ellison, and Mendi + Keith Obadike.
+The racially and sexually fraught narrative spaces of Conrad and Faulkner instantiate what the book calls “narrative acoustics.”
 If modernism destabilizes what can be known, then how do modernism’s unstable epistemologies “sound?”
 The power of modernist narrative acoustics is to create indeterminate spaces where “facts”–of event, location, and identity–disperse and multiply.
 The book follows the transformations of sound technology through the resonances between the work of Conrad and Frantz Fanon, Sigmund Freud, W.E.B.
 Du Bois, William Faulkner, Walter Benjamin, Sergei Eisenstein, and Chantal Akerman.

 Recent essays include “Elliptical Sound: Audibility and the Space of Reading” in Sounding Modernism, eds.
 Julian Murphet, Penelope Hone, and Helen Groth (University of Edinburgh Press, 2017).